 Who should buy the Columbia Firecamp Boot

-Dubbed by Columbia as a multi-sport footwear, the Firecamp Boot underscores versatility both on rugged trails and concrete pavements.
+Multi-sport footwear, the Firecamp Boot underscores versatility both on rugged trails and concrete pavements.
 This hiker must be part of your collection, especially if:

 - You're an adventurer who likes hiking in northern states such as Minnesota, North Dakota, and Montana.

 - Lightweight hiking boots, especially those with 200-gram insulation, are what you prefer.

 - You're looking for a dapper-yet-inexpensive boot that can withstand wetness from slushy trails.

 If you have stout feet, particularly around the forefoot, you might get disappointed with the Firecamp Boot.
 In its place, consider either the Timberland Euro Hiker Shell-Toe or the Xero Shoes Alpine.

 An overwhelming number of hikers say that the Columbia Firecamp Boot is extremely light for its class.
 Case in point: per piece, the featured shoe is about 100 g lighter than most insulated hiking boots.

 Its high insulation is quite impressive to many experienced hikers.
 From top to bottom, the hiker made their feet feel cozy, even in inches of snow.